micmejia/bible-dump/AMPC/2 Peter/2 Pet 3.md

-Since all these things are thus [^b]in the process of being dissolved, what kind of person ought [each of] you to be [in the meanwhile] in consecrated _and_ holy behavior and devout _and_ godly qualities,
+Since all these things are thus in the process of being dissolved, what kind of person ought [each of] you to be [in the meanwhile] in consecrated _and_ holy behavior and devout _and_ godly qualities,